 Once your records have reached our system then check them out on the national database! https://burialgrounds.nbnatlas.org/

 Not everyone involved needs to know about identifying species, but it is more interesting if some people are well informed and can help others.
 You might want to involve some experts from a local wildlife group to help on the day, and there are lots of helpful FREE resources listed below.

 Email Caring for Gods Acre and ask to be posted their FREE starter guide.
-You can view is on the website here https://www.caringforgodsacre.org.uk/about-us/projects/our-beautiful-burial-grounds-project/starterguide/.
+You can view it on the website here https://www.caringforgodsacre.org.uk/about-us/projects/our-beautiful-burial-grounds-project/starterguide/.
 For hard copies, contact [email protected] This year, we will also send you a copy of our Field Studies Council chart Wildlife in Burial Grounds.

 Other information on how to identify species can be found in various ways:

-- Apps to download include: RSPB bird song identifier; PlantSnap; I-naturalist; European ladybirds.
+- Other apps to download include: RSPB bird song identifier; PlantSnap; European ladybirds.

-- If you wish to make use of local experts your Local Record Centres might know of local experts/volunteers who could help.
-There are many natural history interest groups with local branches including the Botanical Society, the Mammal Society, the British Trust for Ornithology, Amphibian and Reptile Groups and local bat groups as well as many more.
+- If you wish to make use of local experts your Local Environmental Record Centres might know of experts/volunteers who could help.
+There are many natural history interest groups with local branches including the Botanical Society of the British Isles, the Mammal Society, the British Trust for Ornithology, Amphibian and Reptile Groups and local bat groups as well as many more.
 Some of these enthusiasts may wish to get involved.

 - ensure people stand on the other side of a table from an outdoor workshop leader, who lays out samples to look at one-by-one.